shorokatwa14/Machine-Learning-Projects/README.md

 The spam mail prediction project focused on classifying emails as either spam or non-spam.
 I applied classification algorithm such as Support Vector Machine

+### 5. Credit Card Fraud Detection
+It is important that credit card companies are able to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase.
+I applied classification algorithm such as Decision Tree

 Each project demonstrates my ability to apply machine learning algorithms to real-world problems and effectively communicate my findings through data visualization and presentation.
 ## Unsupervised Machine Learning